griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/09_formatting_chat_output.md

     rules=[
-        Rule("Respond in plain text only with JSON objects that have the following keys: response, continue_chatting."), Rule("The 'response' value should be a string that is your response to the user."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to False, otherwise it is True"), ]
+        Rule("Respond in plain text only with JSON objects that have the following keys: response, continue_chatting."), Rule("The 'response' value should be a string that is your response to the user."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to false, otherwise it is true"), ]
 )